Warmag2/BtDamageResolver/README.md

 > You are toying with BtDamageResolverClient but can't find the NuGet files

 If you downloaded the NuGet packages from GitHub manually, be sure that you renamed them correctly.
 The name should also contain the version number.

-If you did not do this, you can run `build_producenugets.bat` (in Windows) to produce the nugets and copy them to a CustomNugets directory.
-Make sure to add this to your `NuGet.config`.
+As an easier option (in Windows), you can also run `build_producenugets.bat` to create the nugets yourself.
+After this, make sure that the `CustomNugets` directory in repository root is added to your `NuGet.config`.

 > Unhandled exception rendering component: Cannot assign requested address (localhost:8080)